 There are different types of hosts: some use their land for self-sufficiency, others make a living from it.
 Some hosts are individuals while others are comprised of families with children.
 Some hosts are independent while others are part of eco-villages, communities or cooperatives.
 If you’ve got a farm, being a WWOOF host gives you the opportunity to learn the latest techniques for growing organics, and it is also a chance to show people another lifestyle they may not be familiar with.

 In other words, WWOOF benefits both host and volunteer, and a lot of volunteers enjoy their experience so much they end up becoming farmers.
 As a host, this is the right time to spread word about organic farming and its benefits.
 If you’re interested in becoming one, simply get in touch with the WWOOF in your country and they will help with the procedure.

 WWOOFing has become very popular.
 It has become something a lot of young people want to try out.
 Aside from college graduates and adventurers, there are those who are just plain curious want to give it a try.
 If you’re interested in organic farming and want to be a volunteer, here are some do’s and don’ts.

 Do the following when WWOOFing

-- Consider the language: Language is another matter to consider.
+Language is another matter to consider.
 Are you willing to stay in a farm where they don’t speak much English or your native language?
-Others may not want to, but this also gives you the chance to learn and use a foreign language.
+Others may not want to, but this also gives you the chance to learn a new language.
 You should also consider the general atmosphere and situation such as the weather, climate, etc.

 What not to do while WWOOFing